 - Mortgage documents show that he/she was married to you

 - They have a legal proof to live in the property

-- Continue paying the obligations such as property tax, insurance premium and fees of home ownership.
+- Continue paying the obligations such as property tax, insurance premium, and fees of homeownership.

 Question No 3.
 Your kids are burdened after your death?

 If you have paid the loan during your life, there would be n burden no your kids.
 Moreover, if there are some arrears on you, then your kids or any legal heir can pay the amount to the lender.
-If they are unable to pay that sum, then they have option to sell the home or pay the loan or the 95% of appraising value of your house; whichever is less.
+If they are unable to pay that sum, then they have the option to sell the home or pay the loan or the 95% appraising value of your house; whichever is less.

 Question No 4: are they safe?

-For years, fraud money lenders and scammers have used the reverse mortgages to loot the elderly people.
+For years, fraud money lenders and scammers have used reverse mortgages to loot the elderly people.
 Then, the federal government saw the situation and passed the laws to make the reverse mortgages more secure and safe.